THERAPY FOR RELIGIOUS TRAUMA

 RELIGIOUS TRAUMA

-Healing from religious trauma
+Healing from religious trauma looks like:

 • Coming back into your body—learning to trust it again instead of managing or ignoring it.